2020 TRANS ATLANTIC WORLD RECORD ATTEMPT: CANADA TO IRELAND VIA GREENLAND & ICELAND.

 The risks associated with this attempt can not be underestimated.
 At such northern latitudes we are outside the range of any rescue service, and certainly in Greenland and the North Atlantic to Iceland there is virtually no safety net.
 Survival in a liferaft at these latitudes, even in the summer months would not be long and we are outside the shipping lanes.

-We planed upon making the attempt in July 2019 this year, however fully completing ‘Thunder Child II’ to the necessary high spec for such a voyage proved too much of a challenge, as Safehaven have a full order book till autumn 2020 with 6 pilot vessels under contract, and obviously priority had to be given to customer crafts necessitating a delay until July 2020 for the record attempt.
+We planed upon making the attempt in July 2019, however fully completing ‘Thunder Child II’ to the necessary high spec for such a voyage proved too much of a challenge, as Safehaven have a full order book and obviously priority had to be given to customer crafts necessitating a delay until July 2020 for the record attempt.
 The delay, whilst frustrating, will allow adequate time to fully complete Thunder Child II and undertake the essential testing beforehand, which just wouldn’t have been possible to achieve this year.
 Although it was an amazing achievement for Safehaven to have designed the unique hull and developed all the production mould and build the demonstrator, itself presenting multiple design challenges from her quad Caterpillar C8.7 650hp engine installation coupled to France Helices surface drives, providing the desirable redundancy for such an epic voyage.
 All of this was undertaken in just 15mths from commencement of work in Dec 2017, unfortunately it proved just too tight timewise to have been able to undertake the attempt in 2019.